The Townsville Chamber is an a-political member-based organisation working to continually improve business conditions in Townsville.

 We advance the interests of our members in regional opportunities and community affairs.
 The Townsville Chamber is itself a small business with two staff, a Board of 12 volunteers and a Projects Committee with eight volunteers.

 The Chamber is a not-for-profit organisation incorporated in the State of Queensland.
-Our Rules are currently under review to be presented to members at the 2018 Annual General Meeting.Download Rules
+Our Rules have been registered by the Office of Fair Trading in December 2018.Download Rules

 Since 2012, Chamber focuses on three main priorities: advocating for the creation of jobs and for the retention of skills in our city and region; supporting projects that define the city; and improve connectivity, be it by road, rail, air, sea or in the Cloud.Download Charter